2019 ASP Drug Pricing Files

 ASP Drug Pricing Files October 2019 Update

-The files below contain the payment amounts that will be used to pay for Part B covered drugs for the second quarter of 2019.
-The April 2019 ASP payment limits have been updated.
+The files below contain the payment amounts that will be used to pay for Part B covered drugs for the third quarter of 2019.
+The July 2019 ASP payment limits have been updated.

-For most of the higher volume drugs (37 out of the top 50), the prices changed 2 percent or less.
-Overall, the prices for 26 of the top 50 drugs decreased, while two remained the same.
+For most of the higher volume drugs (26 out of the top 50), the prices changed 2 percent or less.
+Overall, the prices for 21 of the top 50 drugs decreased, while one remained the same.
 In general, among the top drugs with a decrease, there are a number of competitive market factors at work – multiple manufacturers, alternative therapies or market shifts to lower priced products.

 CMS remains interested in ensuring continued beneficiary access to Part B covered drugs.
 We will continue to monitor trends in pricing, as reflected by the published ASP payment rates, as well as utilization within the Medicare community.